jonasberge/adventofcode/README.md

 Make sure you are [logged in](https://adventofcode.com/auth/login), then open the page of [any puzzle's input text](https://adventofcode.com/2020/day/1/input) and copy the content of the `session` cookie.
 Create an `.env` file and define a variable `SESSION=<clipboard>` containing the copied value.
 Then you can run the following command.

 ```
-$ make new 1
+$ make touch 1
 ```

-This creates a solution script and a corresponding test file and opens them in your editor (`subl`).
+This creates a solution script and a corresponding test file.
 Additionally, the puzzle input is downloaded and saved in `inputs/day-1.txt`.
+Relevant files for solving the problem are opened in your editor (`subl`).

 ### Run